minDDer/1.-online-shop/README.md

 # 1.-online-shop
-This is very first educational project.
+This is the very first educational project.
 HTML and CSS have been used.